Andrewneteye4343/scDock/README.md

 ### Output:
 ● Seurat_object.rds files from Seurat analysis steps.
 ● CellChat.rds file from CellChat analysis.
-● Protein structure(s) found from top CellChat results.
+● Protein structure(s) found from CellChat analysis.
 ● Compound strucutre(s) from cas.txt or fda.txt.
 ● Molecular docking results based on the strongest intercellular signaling pathways across cell types (you can select the cell types of interest).